Johnson leads Mercer against South Carolina after 26-point game - WTOP News

 BOTTOM LINE: Mercer faces South Carolina after Tyler Johnson scored 26 points in Mercer’s 75-66 loss to the South Alabama Jaguars.

-South Carolina went 14-3 at home a season ago while going 26-8 overall.
-The Gamecocks averaged 15.4 assists per game on 25.4 made field goals last season.

-Mercer finished 16-17 overall with a 4-9 record on the road a season ago.
-The Bears averaged 71.2 points per game last season, 11.4 on free throws and 19.2 from beyond the arc.
+Mercer went 16-17 overall with a 4-9 record on the road last season.
+The Bears gave up 71.8 points per game while committing 19.3 fouls last season.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.